mlempp/Project_PeopleAnalytics/README.md

 	- PerformanceRating correlates with PercentSalaryHike.
 	- Department correlates with role.

-6. Check if the coocurance of different features at different levels influences the attrition
+6. Check if the co-ocurance of different features at different levels influences the attrition
 	a) Age + MonthlyIncome
 	b) OverTime, MonthlyIncome
 	c) WorkLifeBalance, RelationshipSatisfaction